sneha1995-tech/docker-simpletimeservice/README.md

    kubectl apply -f Service.yaml

-8. to run the container and see the output use below : kubectl run my-shell --rm -i --tty --image curlimages/curl -- sh
+8. to run the container and see the output use below : kubectl run SimpleTimeService --rm -i --tty --image curlimages/curl -- sh